kyrahabattoir/ToyWebBridge/Readme.md

 ```

 #### Set vibration level on each vibrator independently
-Note: You have to set the speed of all vibrators at once, the number of supplied values MUST match VibrateCmd Capability.
+Note: You have to set the speed of all vibrators at once, the number of supplied values MUST match VibrateCmd Feature.

 Example for VibrateCmd = 1:
 ```